Sweet Potato Hash

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

+I really only remember having sweet potato casserole at Thanksgiving.
+Now sweet potatoes are one of my favorite vegetables to cook with any time of year!
 I love a batch of roasted sweet potatoes in enchiladas, or as a hash to go with my breakfast which is where this recipe comes in.

 sweet potato hash

-• fresh garlic: not the jarred stuff.
+• Fresh Garlic: not the jarred stuff.
 Fresh is best here.

-• spices (garlic powder, onion powder, thyme, salt, pepper, paprika)
+• Spices (garlic powder, onion powder, thyme, salt, pepper, paprika)

-• olive oil: or any neutral oil, for roasting
+• Olive oil: or any neutral oil, for roasting.

 How to make sweet potato hash

 Step 2: Place the sweet potatoes in a glass casserole dish, and sprinkle them with garlic powder, onion powder, thyme, salt, pepper, and paprika.
-Drizzle with olive oil to coat (up to â…“ cup).
-Stir it around well to cover all of the sweet potatoes.
+Drizzle them with enough olive oil to coat (up to 1/3 cup).
+Toss it around well with your hands to cover all of the sweet potatoes with the oil and spices.

 Sweet potatoes

+Step 4: Once your sweet potatoes have about 15 minutes left, it’s time to make the caramelized garlic and onion.
 You will be surprised at just how much depth of flavor is added just with a little fresh garlic and onion.

 We want the garlic and onion to be caramelized but not burnt.
 Stir often to avoid overcooking it too quickly.